This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Delete a Post

-You can delete posts or folders where you have Contribute access.
-However, you cannot delete a data post if a JMP Live post is using the data.
+Note: You cannot delete a data post if a JMP Live post is using the data.

-To delete a single JMP Live post or a folder from a post, space, or post summary, click More Image shown here > Delete post.
+To delete a single JMP Live post or a folder from a post, space, or post summary, click Image shown here > Delete post.

 Figure 1.9 Delete a Post